danielanywhere/SvgPlotting/README.md

 # Dan's SVG Plotting Library

-Convert curves from SVGs directly into physical, straight‑line plotting instructions and completely skip the idea of no manual curve flattening!
+Convert curves from SVGs directly into physical, straight‑line plotting instructions and completely skip the idea of manual curve flattening!

 <p>&nbsp;</p>

 ## Why keep fiddling with Inkscape?

-Users wanting to output SVGs for plotters typically have to resort to multi‑step workflows, involving at least the following steps.
+If you use Inkscape or other popular SVG editors to prepare your output for plotters and physical work, you will already be familiar with resorting to multi‑step workflows, involving at least the following steps.

+-   Create a sacrificial copy of your file that will no longer be editable in the future.

 -   Convert everything to objects.

--   Subdivide curves until flat enough.
+-   Subdivide all curves until you reach a desirable interpolation resolution.

 -   Convert all curves to line segments.

 -   Export to DXF (or another format).

-That’s a lot of extra effort, and potential for error, when SvgPlotting can just do all that for you with a single call.
+That’s time-consuming, a lot of extra effort, and potential for error, not to mention that if you make any updates or improvements to the original drawing and want to print again, you have to repeat the entire process.

 <p>&nbsp;</p>

 ## The SvgPlotting Wheelhouse

-With SvgPlotting you can get your physical plotting coordinates as soon as you are finished editing your natural SVG document, with no need to create a sacrificial version that can never be edited again, using the following easy steps.
+With the SvgPlotting library, you can get the finished physical plotting data with a single call, and there is no need to create a sacrificial or un-editable version of your file.
+Just follow these easy steps.

 -   Load an SVG file as an **HtmlDocument**.